artainmo/DevOps/cloud/README.md

 AWS Managed Services (AMS) consists of a team of AWS experts who provide infrastructure and application support on AWS.
 They manage and operate client's infrastructure for security, reliability and availability.

 ## Udemy course - AWS certified machine learning specialty
+This certification is different compared to other certifications in that half of the learned knowledge is not related to AWS but instead to general machine learning knowledge.
+The other half is related to AWS and more specifically its service SageMaker.

+### Data Engineering
+Data needs to be stored in a way that allows use by machine-learning (ML) models, scaling and security.

+S3 allows storage of objects/files inside buckets/directories.<br>
+Each bucket must have a globally unique name.
+What we call objects are files who have a key.
+This key is the path of the file.<br>
+The object value is the content of file body which can be everything you want but has a size limit of 5TB, if larger than that you must use 'multi-part upload'.<br>
+Object tags are used to classify/partition data and for security.
+They consist of key-value pairs.<br>
+S3 is often used as data storage for AWS ML services such as SageMaker.
+It can be used to create a 'data lake'.
+A 'data lake' is a centralized repository designed to store large amounts of data.
+Here, S3, demands no provisioning, can have infinite size, has 99.999999999...% durability.
+It also allows decoupling storage from compute to manage costs of storage and compute separately.<br>
+Data partioning allows speeding up queries by classifying data via date for example.
+Certain tools such as Kinesis or Glue can partition data for us.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>